AFC WIMBLEDONLast season: 16th

 creativity will be a weapon behind a talented strike force.

-Players in: Sam Deering (Barnet, free), Chris Zebroski (Bristol Rovers,
+Sam Deering (Barnet, free), Chris Zebroski (Bristol Rovers,

 undisclosed), Shaun Harrad (Bury, season-long loan), Connor Roberts